 Many aquarists have successfully added a young captive bred Biota tang to their tanks that have existing older, wild tangs.
 This Biota blog will help you learn some useful tips and tricks for keeping multiple tangs together.

-Why are tangs aggressive toward conspecifics?
+Why are tangs aggressive toward conspecifics and similar species?

 Some people tend to think of only carnivores as being aggressive, but tangs and other herbivores can be aggressive to protect their territory.
 Many tang species are considered to be “peaceful,” while some are “aggressive,” but even peaceful tang species can be aggressive toward other tangs, and sometimes even toward other herbivores like blennies if they feel their territory is too small or if their food supply is perceived to be limited.